 Small business is a path toward the American Dream.
-With greater economic disparity and the loss of many good paying blue collar jobs, today, more than ever, small business ownership is a path toward a middle-class lifestyle.
+With greater economic disparity and the loss of many good-paying blue-collar jobs, today, more than ever, small business ownership is a path toward a middle-class lifestyle.
 That helps explain the relatively high rates of small business ownership by minorities (29.3% of small businesses), immigrants (14.4%), and women (36.3%).
 Veterans also make up a large number of small business owners at 9.3%.
-When other paths are blocked to making money, small business ownership and self-employment is a way forward.
+When other paths are blocked from making money, small business ownership and self-employment are a way forward.

 Rhonda Abrams is the author of 19 books on small business.
 Connect with Rhonda at www.PlanningShop.com.